Duplicate content can be a huge SEO nightmare.

 Multiple Pages With Similar Content

-Pay attention to your website architecture.
-If you have multiple pages with the same or similar content, it’s important to tell Google which page you want them to index.
+Therefore, it’s important to tell Google which page you want them to index.
 You can do this by using a rel=canonical tag.

 For example, let’s say you have two pages on your website: